 HDB Greenprint - A Greener and More Connected Neighbourhood at Yuhua

 The HDB Greenprint empowers residents to embrace an eco-friendly lifestyle and encourages community ownership of their neighbourhood.
 The pilot at Yuhua, completed in 2015, benefits residents with hygienic and efficient waste collection, cooler and pleasant environment through rooftop and vertical greenery, and energy-efficient amenities.
 It also includes a rainwater harvesting system that reduces energy and water consumption in common areas.
-Enhanced pedestrian and cycling networks also provide better connectivity.
+The enhanced pedestrian and cycling networks also provide better connectivity for residents.

 Affordable Homes, Closer Families, Stronger Ties